kevindgtp/kevindgtp/README.md

-- 👋 Hi, I’m Thilina
+- 👋 Hi, I’m Thilina.
 - 👀 I’m interested in machine learning and artificial intelligence, particularly it's use in cyber security.
-- 🌱 I’m currently undertaking my PhD.
+- 🌱 Yes, I’m currently undertaking my PhD :)
-- 💞️ I’m looking to collaborate on major machine learning and ai projects
+- 💞️ I’m looking to collaborate on major machine learning and ai projects.
 - 📫 How to reach me https://neuralnetlab.com (Apologies, my website is no longer maintained, hoping to set it up again in the future)

 <!---